LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Evaluation

 \subsection{Accuracy on \textsf{DBH-WIFI} Dataset}

-In this experiment, we test the performance of LOCATER, in terms of accuracy, for the \textsf{DBH-WIFI} dataset.
-As LOCATER exploits the notion of recurring patterns of movement/usage of the space, we analyze the performance wrt the level of \emph{predictability} of different user profiles.
-We consider the fact that some people spend most of their time in the building in the same room (e.g., their offices or a classroom) as a sign of predictable behaviour.
+We first test the performance of LOCATER, in terms of accuracy, for the \textsf{DBH-WIFI} dataset.
+As LOCATER exploits the notion of recurring patterns of movement/usage of the space, we analyze the performance w.r.t. the level of \emph{predictability} of different user profiles.
+We consider the fact that some people spend most of their time in the building in the same room (e.g., their offices) as a sign of predictable behaviour.
 We can consider this as their ``preferred room".
-We group individuals in the dataset into 4 classes based on the percentage of time they spend in their preferred room: $[40,55)$, $[55,70)$, $[70,85)$ and $[85,100)$, where $[40,55)$ means that the user spent 40-55 percent of their time in that room (no user in the ground truth data spent less than $40\%$ of his/her time in a specific room).
+We group individuals in the dataset into 4 classes based on the percentage of time they spend in their preferred room: $[40,55)$, $[55,70)$, $[70,85)$ and $[85,100)$, where $[40,55)$ means that the user spent 40-55 percent of time in that room (no user in the ground truth data spent less than $40\%$ of his/her time in a specific room).

 \textbf{Impact of thresholds in coarse localization.} The coarse-level localization algorithm depends upon two thresholds: $\vLowBuild$ and $\vHighBuild$.
-We use $k$-fold cross validation with $k=10$ to tune these two parameters.
+We use $k$-fold cross validation with $k=10$ to tune them.
 We vary $\vLowBuild$'s value from 10 to 30 minutes and $\vHighBuild$'s value from 60 to 180 minutes.
 We fix $\vHighBuild=180$ when running experiments for $\vLowBuild$ and fix $\vLowBuild=20$ when running experiments for $\vHighBuild$.
-From Fig.~\ref{fig:coarse_config} we observe that, with the increasing of $\vLowBuild$, the accuracy increases first and then slightly decreases after it peaks at $\vLowBuild=20$.
+From Figure~\ref{fig:coarse_config} we observe that, with the increasing of $\vLowBuild$, the accuracy increases first and then slightly decreases after it peaks at $\vLowBuild=20$.
 For $\vHighBuild$, when it increases, accuracy gradually increases and levels off when $\vHighBuild$ is beyond 170.
 We also test the parameters computed by confidence interval in Section~\ref{subsec:parameter-computation}, which are $\vLowBuild=16.4$ and $\vHighBuild=177.3$.
 The accuracy achieved by this parameter setting is $84.7\%$, which is close to the best accuracy ($85.2\%$) achieved by parameters tuned based on cross validation.